nabla-studio/cw-nfts/packages/cw1155/README.md

 same for all transfers.

-- `ApprovedForAll{ account, operator, approved }` - Is emitted when `account` grants or revokes permission to `operator` to transfer their tokens. `approved` is the bool tracking grant or revoke.
+- `ApprovedForAll{ account, operator, approved }` - Is emitted when `account` grants or revokes permission to `operator` to operate on its tokens. `approved` is the bool tracking grant or revoke.

 #### Receiver